stando2/INFO550-project/README.md

 ## INFO 550 Project

-For this project, we will analyze cardiometabolic data from a group of children aged 11 years.
-The current analysis will run descriptive statistics and analyze patterns of missing data.
+For this project, we will analyze cardiometabolic data from a group of Mexican children aged 11 years using R. The current analysis will run descriptive statistics and analyze patterns of missing data.
+Note that your version of the analysis will utilize a mock dataset.

 ### 1. Set up